 A Salesian Missions donor is improving the medical care of children and families in some of the poorest slums in New Delhi, thanks to a donation sent to the Medical Care for the Street and Vulnerable Children in New Delhi project.
 A recent donation is providing medications for the mobile medical van that visits several poor areas within the city.
 Most of the children and families seeking care at the Salesian medical van would not otherwise have health care.
 Having the funding needed to keep a supply of medications for patients is critical for the care and wellness of those Salesian missionaries serve.
 The mobile medical van, in addition to a medical assistance booth and clinics, enables Salesian missionaries to address a number of serious and sometimes chronic health concerns faced by youth.

-In another part of India, more than 200 youth have access to a better school environment thanks to Salesian Missions donors.
+More than 200 youth have access to a better school environment thanks to Salesian Missions donors.
 Funding was provided to update eight classrooms at Don Bosco Literacy Center, located in the village of Bualpui in India’s Mizoram state near the Myanmar border.
 The school’s classrooms consisted of sheds, and it was not a conducive learning environment for students.
 The new structure, built through donor funding, is providing a structured learning environment for primary school children to focus on literacy and basic school subjects.

 From India